micharbet/CLE/doc/README.md

 ### ssg utility (ssh wrapper)

 The CLE is able to pass itself over ssh.
-Use `ssg` wrapper instead of regular 'ssh' for login into remote account and CLE will be copied over and started
+Use `ssg` wrapper instead of regular 'ssh' for login into remote account and CLE will be copied over then started
 seamlessly:

     `ssg username@remote.host`